erinvdoyle/tarot/README.md

 - Manual testing has been performed on an iPhone 11 and iPhone 13Pro using Safari and Chrome, as well as on three Windows laptops of differing screen sizes. [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive) provided the screenshot for the top of this README and allowed further testing of site responsiveness.

 <details>
-  <summary>Screenshots of each section of the site as tested on Am I Responsive?</summary>
+  <summary>Screenshots of each section of the site as tested on Am I Responsive? (click)</summary>
    <img src="assets/images/screenshots/">
    <img src="assets/images/screenshots/">
    <img src="assets/images/screenshots/">
    <img src="assets/images/screenshots/">
 </details>
 <details>
-  <summary>Screenshots of each page of the site as tested on my own device, iPhone 13Pro</summary>
+  <summary>Screenshots of each page of the site as tested on my own device, iPhone 13Pro (click)</summary>
    <img src="assets/images/screenshots/">
    <img src="assets/images/screenshots/">
    <img src="assets/images/screenshots/">